theo-armour/agenda/2-peeps/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-05-18

+>> Well--are you ever lonely?

+Yes.

+And it's the loneliness in the middle of a crowd, loneliness.

+I live with 75 others and have three meals a day with them.
+And almost as many staff to chat with as I walk up and down the halls, getting my steps in.
+All our friends, some closer than others.

+Nonetheless, there's nobody here I can talk to about linear algebra, JavaScript, artificial intelligence, and other STEM topics.

+There are very few that could talk about economics, political science, historiography, medicine and in any depth.

+Of course I do have these online, but there's nothing better than a good face-to-face discussion that can go on for hours, floating from topic to topic, with somebody who knows what they're talking about.

+So it goes

 ## 2025-05-17

 Prompt: The future is bleak when I am awake at 4:30 in the morning.
 My mind is spinning and worrying about rent and a home.